YuuichiAkagawa/USBMIDItoSyncConverter/README.md

 ## Schematic
 Complete schematic created in [KiCad](./hardware/KiCad/USBMIDItoSYNC_Converter/).

-Minimum configuration with only sync signal output terminal
+Minimum configuration with sync signal output terminal only
 ![Fritzing](./hardware/Fritzing/USBMIDItoSyncConverter-MinimumConfiguration.png)

 ## Usage
 Connects to the sending MIDI device with a USB cable and to the receiving device with a 3.5 mm stereo cable.
-The mode switch can be used to select the action to be taken when a MIDI START/STOP message is received.
+The run mode switch can be used to select the action to be taken when a MIDI START/STOP message is received.

 ### Run mode switch
 The D1 pin is assigned to mode switch.
 D1 is pulled up and goes High when open.